awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

-# Modifying an ElastiCache Cluster<a name="Clusters.Modify"></a>
+# Modifying an ElastiCache cluster<a name="Clusters.Modify"></a>

 In addition to adding or removing nodes from a cluster, there can be times where you need to make other changes to an existing cluster, such as, adding a security group, changing the maintenance window or a parameter group\.

 We recommend that you have your maintenance window fall at the time of lowest usage\.
 Thus it might need modification from time to time\.

 When you change a cluster's parameters, the change is applied to the cluster either immediately or after the cluster is restarted\.
 This is true whether you change the cluster's parameter group itself or a parameter value within the cluster's parameter group\.
-To determine when a particular parameter change is applied, see the **Changes Take Effect** column in the tables for [Memcached Specific Parameters](ParameterGroups.Memcached.md) and  \.
-For information on rebooting a cluster, see [Rebooting a Cluster](Clusters.Rebooting.md)\.
+To determine when a particular parameter change is applied, see the **Changes Take Effect** column in the tables for [Memcached specific parameters](ParameterGroups.Memcached.md) and  \.
+For information on rebooting a cluster, see [Rebooting a cluster](Clusters.Rebooting.md)\.

 ## Using the AWS Management Console<a name="Clusters.Modify.CON"></a>